christianwgd/django-friendly-captcha/README.rst

     <script type="module" src="https://unpkg.com/friendly-challenge@0.8.1/widget.module.min.js" async defer></script>
     <script nomodule src="https://unpkg.com/friendly-challenge@0.8.1/widget.min.js" async defer></script>

 I thought about adding these static assets as form media assets, but users wouldn't be able to choose the desired version.
 So I decided against for now.

+If you build up your form from single fields, dont't forget to include the captcha form field.

 Configuration
 #############